lmfit/lmfit-py/doc/model.rst

     tau <Parameter 'tau', None, bounds=[None:None]>
     N <Parameter 'N', None, bounds=[None:None]>

-Note that ``t`` is assumed to be the independent variable, and that parameters are created from the other parameters.
-Note also that the parameters are left uninitialized.
+Here, ``t`` is assumed to be the independent variable because it comes first, and that the other function arguments are used to create the remaining parameters are created from the other parameters.

 If you wanted ``tau`` to be the independent variable in the above example, you would just do this::